artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 Seneca believed philosophy could teach us:

 <blockquote>
-<p>the substance of god, and his will, his mode of life, his shape; what fate awaits your soul; where nature lays us to rest when released from our bodies; what is the force which supports all the heaviest elements of this world at the centre, suspends the light elements above, carries fire to the highest part, and sets the stars in motion with their proper changes—and learn other things in succession which are full of tremendous marvels</p>
+<p>the substance of god, and his will, his mode of life, his shape; what fate awaits your soul; where nature lays us to rest when released from our bodies; what is the force which supports all the heaviest elements of this world at the center, suspends the light elements above, carries fire to the highest part, and sets the stars in motion with their proper changes—and learn other things in succession which are full of tremendous marvels</p>
 </blockquote>

 I agree with most of Seneca’s thoughts and advice in this letter.
 Most people do complain about the shortness of life while also spending their time poorly.
 I do.
 But I think Seneca’s metaphysical beliefs in the soul and driving purpose of the universe lead him to dismissive to many of the good things in life.
 There may be an afterlife, but it seems unlikely, and so I am left to regard our earthly lives as more valuable than he.
 Based on the way Seneca acted, he may have had his doubts too.